Index of Chapters:

 This book contains approximately 50 letters which were conserved by her siblings.
 These have been transcribed and annotated.
 In addition, original photographs which Elizabeth took have been discovered and are included.

 Copyright 2016 by NetNovels

 All rights reserved

 This is a work of historical fiction.
-Names, characters, places, and incidents are either taken from original source material, i. e. the letters of Elizabeth Donnellan, or researched to the best of the author’s ability to compliment, expand or explain those letters.
+Names, characters, places, and incidents are either taken from original source material, i. e. the letters of Elizabeth Donnellan, or researched to the best of the author’s ability to complement, expand or explain those letters.

-Reproduction in any form without prior written permission is prohibited
+Reproduction in any form without prior written permission is prohibited.

 NetNovels Publishing Company